GuiPimenta-Dev/lambda-forge-docs/docs/page6.md

 In a multi-stage deployment setup where all stages share a single DynamoDB table, it's inefficient and unnecessary to trigger the web scraper multiple times for each stage.
 This redundancy could lead to excessive resource utilization and potential data duplication issues.

-To streamline operations and ensure efficient use of resources, we implement a strategic approach by activating the `only_prod` flag.
+To streamline operations and ensure efficient use of resources, we implement a strategic approach by setting the `stages` equal to Prod.
 This configuration ensures that the lambda function is scheduled to run exclusively in the Production environment.
 By doing so, we avoid repetitive triggers across development and staging environments, yet maintain up-to-date data in our shared DynamoDB table.